tylerlittlefield/shinytemplate/README.md

 This is a personal template but if you’d like to use it you have a couple options.

-1. If you have a github button, you can simply fork the repo or hit the “Use this template” button.
+1. If you have a github account, you can simply fork the repo or hit the “Use this template” button.
 2. Alternatively, you can clone or download the repository.

 ![](inst/extdata/usage-options.png)<!-- -->